 An ongoing feud between CBS Interactive and a photojournalist exemplifies the risks of using photographs or other images on the internet without the proper permissions of the image’s owner.

 In the latest development in this saga, CBS has sued the photographer – likely in retaliation to a similar lawsuit brought by the photographer against CBS earlier this year – for copyright infringement.
 CBS alleges that the photographer posted CBS’ copyright images to social media without CBS’ permission.
 CBS is seeking $150,000.00 in damages for willful copyright infringement.
-A copy of the case is accessible here, and a more thorough writeup of the history of the dispute is available from Ars Technica.
+A copy of the case is accessible here.

 Putting aside the merits of either party’s claims, the suit demonstrates the inherent risks in reusing and publishing images on the internet.
 It is common for blog authors (including this one), advertisers, and content creators to use images they source from the internet for use in their own posts and content.
 But, given the sharing nature of the internet in the social media age, it is easy to forget that each of those images has an author and an owner of its own – one that could potentially claim copyright infringement for any unauthorized use of that image.